BrightBoost/learningjava/notes/topicsWeek7.md

 - START CAPSTONE

 ## What we're working on now
-- exercise page 18 workbook 6a
+- exercise page 29 workbook 6a
+- time left? self evaluation